By appointment only. Please call ahead.

 *Eye Movement Desensitization Reprocessing- an interactive therapy that is good for psychological stress, trauma, and/or PTSD

-Eagala is a team-based approach.
+Equine Assisted Psychotherapy is a treatment modality that incorporates horses in a therapy session.
+We use a team-based approach.
 Sessions are conducted by a facilitating team (treatment team) of a Licensed Mental Health Professional (MH), a qualified Equine Specialist (ES) with horses in all the client’s sessions.
-These professionals are Eagala Certified which means completion of specialized training in this model, requirements of ongoing continuing education and adherence to high standards of professionalism and practice.
-The Eagala model is the global standard.
 While both members of the team are involved in the therapy process, the role of the ES is to oversee physical safety needs and provide observations on the behaviors of the horses.
 The MH is there to oversee the psychotherapy process and help the client make the parallels of the horse observations to therapy goals and life.
 The horse is also part of our team, because they are an expert at being a horse.
 We believe that the client has the best answer for themselves somewhere deep inside and our job is to help figure out what that might look like.
 It is all ground based- so no horse back riding and it is solution focused.
 The client creates a task or we give a task to the client and then she goes out and has an experience with the horses.
 We enter into a metaphorical space where the client can tell their story and find their solutions in a safe and non-judgmental environment.
 We are not the experts, we are here to hold space for the client to find their own solution, so we can refer back to it if/when they turn to us for answers.
 We use symbolism and metaphors and then parallel that to whatever is going on in the client’s life.